 Action ID Action Description / Justification Risk Rating Priority Duration Cost Range Town Staff Lead W-5 Review HVAC sufficiency at all pumping facilities to ensure the system is designed for increased temperatures.
-Review HVAC equipment connections to standby power in the event of power failures and maintenance practices in high- temperature conditions as needed.
+Review HVAC equipment connections to standby power in the event of power failures and maintenance practices in high-temperature conditions as needed.
 Extreme heat may lead to high temperatures in pumping stations which could impact functionality.
 A review of cooling capacities at pumping stations is low-cost and could be coupled with other asset initiatives (e.g., condition assessments).
 New infrastructure should be designed to consider a larger range and potentially higher ambient temperatures.
 This adaptation measure would reduce the likelihood of equipment failures in extreme heat events.
-15 Medium 2-5 years \$\$ Engineering, Operational Services W-6 Continue to inspect and maintain backup generators for the water booster station and consider installing backup power at the sanitary lift station.
+This measure presents an opportunity to address both climate risk reduction and review and reduce GHG emissions associated with cooling through energy efficiency measures.
+15 Medium 2-5 years \$ \$ Engineering, Operational Services W-6 Continue to inspect and maintain backup generators for the water booster station and consider installing backup power at the sanitary lift station.
 As flooding due to extreme precipitation and lightning events may lead to more frequent power outages, having backup power systems at booster stations helps avoid or reduce interruptions to the water network.
 Installing a fixed or mobile backup power system at the sanitary lift station and ensuring that the generator at the water booster station is in good working order may become more important in the future.
 15 Medium 2-5 years \$\$ Engineering, Operational Services

 Action ID Action Description / Justification Risk Rating Priority Duration Cost Range Town Staff Lead W-7 Monitor for problematic sites for odour control issues in the sanitary system.
 Additive systems and/or air scrubbers may be used to respond to issues.
 There is a potential for future high temperatures to lead to increased corrosion in the sanitary system, which could lead to more odour events.
 Preventative maintenance and asset management practices can respond to corrosion, and there are odour management practices that the Town may consider applying to respond to odour events as needed.
 Wastewater additives and air scrubbers may be used at concentrated point sources.
-15 Medium 2-5 year \$ Operational Services
+15 Medium 2-5 year \$\$ Operational Services

-\$:<\$10,000 \$\$: \$10,000-\$100,000 \$\$\$: \$100,000-\$1M \$\$\$\$: \$1M+

-Like linear engineered assets, some water and sanitary infrastructure is located within the Regional and 100-year floodplain areas and may be at risk of flood-related damage.
+\$:<\$10,000 \$\$: \$10,000-\$100,000 \$\$\$: \$100,000-\$1M \$\$\$\$: \$1M+ Like linear engineered assets, some water and sanitary infrastructure is located within the Regional and 100-year floodplain areas and may be at risk of flood-related damage.
 See Figure 7 and Appendix A for an overview of exposed areas in the sanitary network.
 More detailed information on creek flooding is available in the Town of Aurora's Tannery Creek Flood Study (Aquafor Beech Ltd., 2019).
 Precipitation associated with future climate conditions has not been modeled, so at-risk assets are likely to include more than what is shown on the map below and in the recent flood study.

-Figure 6: Map of Sanitary infrastructure located in floodplain areas
+Figure 7: Map of Sanitary infrastructure located in floodplain areas